k-bridget/HERVOICE/README.md

 OR

-python -m http.server 8000.
+**python -m http.server 8000**.
 Then, open your browser and navigate to http://localhost:8000.

 **Verify PWA Registration**